Exam Board: AQA

 You will also develop capability in the use of a programming language in readiness for the practical programming exam and will carry out a practical project to solve a problem of your choice.

 There is a clear distinction between this course and ICT, so please read both briefs carefully before making your decision.

 5 GCSES 4-9 or A*-C to include Maths and English Lang or Lit Grade 5

 Where can Computing take me?

-An A Level in Computing will help you go on to higher level qualification, such as an Honours Degree, or alternatively, you can go straight into work.
+An A Level can help you to go on to higher level qualifications, such as an Honours Degree, or alternatively, you can go straight into work.
 It will prepare you for a range of careers in the public, private and voluntary sectors, including law, business, politics or any type of science.

 ||% of course